 The nostalgia trip

 I never really hated the prequels, maybe it is because I saw it as a kid.
 But we have to give them credit for being at least original.
 The latest trilogy heavily relied on nostalgia.
 It’s okay for a movie to have some nostalgia if it’s done correctly.
+Even in The Force Awakens, there was a lot of it, but I gave it a pass because it was a comeback movie.

 But, I would have preferred a new original Star Wars movie.
 I consider this trilogy more to be a product instead of being genuinely unique movies.
 Films should be bold and bring new stories with new characters.
 I don’t mind bringing some old characters back, but the nostalgia shouldn’t be the anchor points.
 We want to be surprised.